gitlabhq/gitlabhq/doc/workflow/time_tracking.md

 # Time Tracking

-> Introduced in GitLab 8.14 as beta.
-This Product is free while in beta.
+> Introduced in GitLab 8.14 as a beta Product.
+This functionality is free while in beta.
 After the beta period, a new License key will need to be issued to use it.

 Time Tracking lets teams stack their project estimates against their time spent.